Portsmouth: Sport

 Portsmouth F.C. play their home games at Fratton Park.
 They have won two Football League titles (1949 and 1950), and won the FA Cup in 1939 and 2008.
 The club returned to the Premier League in 2003.
 They were relegated to the Championship in 2010 and, experiencing serious financial difficulties in February 2012, were relegated again to League One.
 The club was relegated the following year to League Two, the fourth tier of English football.
 Portsmouth F.C. was purchased in April 2013 by the Pompey Supporters Trust, becoming the largest fan-owned club in English Football history.
 In May 2017, as League Two champions, they were promoted to League One for the 2017–18 season.
+They won promotion back to the Championship as Champions of League One in May 2024.

 Moneyfields F.C. have played in the Wessex Football League Premier Division since 1998.
 United Services Portsmouth F.C. (formerly known as Portsmouth Royal Navy) and Baffins Milton Rovers F.C. compete in Wessex League Division One; United Services was founded in 1962, and Baffins Milton Rovers in 2011.
 The rugby teams United Services Portsmouth RFC and Royal Navy Rugby Union play their home matches at the United Services Recreation Ground.
 Royal Navy Rugby Union play in the annual Army Navy Match at Twickenham.

 Portsmouth began hosting first-class cricket at the United Services Recreation Ground in 1882, and Hampshire County Cricket Club matches were played there from 1895 to 2000.
 In 2000, Hampshire moved their home matches to the new Rose Bowl cricket ground in West End.
-Portsmouth is home to four hockey clubs: City of Portsmouth Hockey Club, based at the university's Langstone Campus; Portsmouth & Southsea Hockey Club and Portsmouth Sharks Hockey Club, based at the Admiral Lord Nelson School; and United Services Portsmouth Hockey Club, based on Burnaby Road.
+Portsmouth is home to two hockey clubs: Portsmouth Hockey Club, based at the Admiral Lord Nelson School and United Services Portsmouth Hockey Club, based on Burnaby Road.
 Great Salterns Golf Club, established in 1926, is an 18-hole parkland course with two holes played across a lake; there are coastal courses at Hayling and the Gosport and Stokes Bay Golf Club.
 Boxing was a popular sport between 1910 and 1960, and a monument commemorating the city's boxing heritage was built in 2017.